raffaelecalza/transmission-telegram-bot/README.md

 # transmission-telegram-bot
-Simple telegram bot for controlling your your torrents status
+Simple telegram bot for controlling your torrents status

+## Config file
+’’’’’ javascript
+{
+    "botToken": "INSERT HERE YOUR TOKEN",
+    "ipAddress": "TRANSMISSION IP ADDRESS",
+    "credentials": {
+        "username": "YOUR USERNAME, EMPTY IF NONE",
+        "password": "YOUR PASSWORD, EMPTY IF NONE
+    },
+    "port": 9091
+}
+’’’’’